Top FX Providers

 The Sweet Spot For Pepperstone

-Pepperstone is the best forex broker for expert traders looking for a low fee fx provider with strong customer service and happy traders.
-They offer MetaTrader 4 + 5 as well as cTrader forex trading platforms and are regulated by the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.
+Pepperstone is the best forex broker for expert traders looking for a low fee fx provider with strong customer service.
+They offer all major forex trading platforms including MetaTrader 4, MetaTrader 5 and cTrader.
+As well as an excellent selection of trading platforms, Pepperstone is regulated top-tier authorities such as the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.

 IC Markets was awarded the best forex broker based on the following features: